abbruzze/kernal64/README.md

 ###What's new in 1.2.2
 * Added support for dual drive (device 9)
-* Moved to device 10 local driver and Dropbox support
+* Local driver and Dropbox support moved to device 10
 * Added D64 extended format with errors

 ###What's new in 1.2.1